esau91/AWS_Cloud_Practitioner_Essentials/README.md

 - AWS Snow Family
   A collection of physical devices that help to physically transport up to exabytes of data into and out of AWS.
-  - Snowcone: small, rugger, and secure edge computing and data transfer device.
+  - Snowcone: small, rugged, and secure edge computing and data transfer device.
 2 CPUs, 4 GB of memory and 8 TB of usable storage.
   - Snowball:
-    - Edge Storage optimized: suited for large-sacle data migrations.
+    - Edge Storage optimized: suited for large-scale data migrations.
 80 TB of hard disk drive, 40 vCPUs, 80 GiB of memory.
-    - Edge Compute optimized: pwerfull computing resources.
+    - Edge Compute optimized: powerful computing resources.
 Storage 42 TB, 52 vCPUs, 208 GiB of memory.
   - Snowmobile: an exabyte-scale data transfer service used to move large amounts of data to AWS up to 100 PB.

 ## Module 10 - The Cloud Journey
 - AWS Well-Architected Framework
   Helps you to understand how to design and operate reliable, secure, efficient, and cost-effective systems in the AWS Cloud.
-It provides you a way for you to consistently measure your architecture against best practices and design principles and identity areas of improvement.
+It provides you a way for you to consistently measure your architecture against best practices and design principles and identify areas of improvement.
   - Operational excellence
   - Security
   - Reliability
   - Performance efficiency
   - Cost optimization

-- Benefits od the AWS Clud
+- Benefits of the AWS Cloud
   1. Trade upfront expense for variable expense.
   2. Benefit from massive economics of scale.
   3. Stop guessing capacity.
-  4. Incrase speed and agility.
+  4. Increase speed and agility.
   5. Stop spending money running and maintaining data centers.
   6. Go global in minutes.